Imperial-FoNS-Computing/FoNS-installation-instructions/source/python.rst

     $ python3 -m venv PoP_venv

-When that completes, we'll need to :ref:`activate the venv`.
+When that completes, we'll need to :ref:`activate the venv <activate_venv>`.
 On Windows we would
 type:

 .. code-block:: console